raymondhonsumchiu/VARpedia/README.md

 2. Ensure use of Java 11 or above
 3. Ensure JavaFX is added as a library
 4. Add the libs folder as a library, for the Flickr API
-5. Enter your own Flickr API keys into the txt file flick-api-keys.txt
+5. We have provided you with an API key, however if errors occur related to our key, please enter your own into the flickr-api-key.txt file
 6. Run the program

 Target Audience: 18 - 25yrs (non-native english speakers)